Rohingya genocide: International criticism of various sources

-Facebook controversy
+Facebook content management controversy

 Environmental impact

-Many of the Rohingyas displaced by the violence fled to Cox's Bazar in Bangladesh.
+Many of the Rohingyas who were displaced by the violence fled to Cox's Bazar in Bangladesh.
 This area is considered climate vulnerable and at risk to weather events such as extreme rainfall, landslides, flash floods and tropical cyclones.
 Armed conflicts within Myanmar are a significant threat to the environment and contribute to the declining forest cover which is estimated at 0.87% per year.
 The majority of forest loss within Myanmar is on the periphery of armed conflicts or can be directly attributed to conflict.

 The military operations in Rakhine State resulted in significant environmental and ecosystem damage within the state leading to more than 90% of villages partially or entirely destroyed by fire.
 This was due to the prevalence of arson and burning employed by the Burmese military.
 Rakhine state experienced significant loss in forest cover and loss of cultivated wetlands. the extent of the damage was extreme as before the conflict, forest cover was prevalent within the state of Rakhine.
 After the military operation, all forms of environmental land cover types such as cultivated wetlands were decimated.

 The migration of Rohingya Muslims into Bangladesh has resulted in widespread environmental degradation.
 To facilitate the need for living spaces for refugees, stairs and terraces were cut into the existing landscapes.
-To supply the demand for settlements for the Rohingya refugees, cut 3713 acres of forest from the Ukhia, Whykong, and Teknaf forest ranges along the Myanmar-Bangladesh border to build temporary housing.
-The need for fuel resources for cooking with local peoples have cut down forest to sell to the refugee settlers.
+To supply the demand for settlements for the Rohingya refugees, 3,713 acres of forest were cut from the Ukhia, Whykong, and Teknaf forest ranges along the Myanmar–Bangladesh border to build temporary housing.
 The need for fuel for cooking has been a significant driver of forest cover loss within the region.
 These forest use issues result in the degradation of critical habitats threatening the regions wildlife.
 One such example of this is the Kutupalong camp's expansion.
 This expansion encroached onto the endangered Asian elephant's migration route.

-The Kutupalong Rohingya refugee camp in Bangladesh was found to be the largest refugee camp in 2018, utilizing 1328 acres of forest land.
+The Kutupalong Rohingya refugee camp in Bangladesh was found to be the largest refugee camp in 2018, utilizing 1,328 acres of forest land.
 These makeshift camps are subject to environmental risks such as landslides and flash floods.
-These conditions, paired with unpaved and slippery roads, pose risks for elderly, young, and Rohingya women.
+These conditions, paired with unpaved and slippery roads, pose risks for elderly, young and Rohingya women.
 Waste within these refugee camps is also an issue with over 100 tons of disposable waste collected each month.